Why Do Some Theologians Reject Biblical Inerrancy?

 Sometimes the claim, “We don’t need to defend the Scriptures,” is made because:

-- The person so claiming is basically infidelic anyhow, and so has no interest in defending the Bible.
+- The person so claiming is basically an infidel and has no interest in defending the Bible.
 They simply don’t believe it.

 Mr. and Mrs. Everist probably are very nice people.
 But they are shamefully uninformed about the most elementary biblical matters.
 They have the need that someone teach them the first principles of the oracles of God.